Ugrashravas/paniniprotocol/docs/chronology.md

 ## Prologue: "Perhaps This Is All A Misunderstanding"
 ***December 2024 - February 2025***

 Early reactions to Yajnadevam’s claims were cautious, even generous.
-What he prsented as "Sanskrit" showed clear grammatical faults — but many assumed the information theoretic basis was sound.
+What he prsented as "Sanskrit" showed clear grammatical faults—but many assumed the information theoretic basis was sound.

 We reached out in good faith: